Imre Vallyon: Teachings

+Conviction and imprisonment

-In 1998, Vallyon was tried and convicted in New Zealand by Judge R.P.
-Wolff for sexually molesting a child.
-Vallyon was convicted of four representative counts of indecent assault and one count of sexually violating the girl.
+In 1998, Vallyon was tried and convicted in New Zealand for sexually molesting a child.
+Vallyon was convicted of four representative counts of indecent assault and one count of sexually violating the girl by Hamilton District Court Judge David Wilson QC.
 He was sentenced to three years imprisonment.
-On 26 February 2017 The Sunday Star Times, a subsidiary of Fairfax Media, released an investigative report exposing Vallyon's crimes.
+On 26 February 2017, the Sunday Star-Times, released an investigative report exposing Vallyon's crimes.

+New accusations

 On 4 February 2020, the news division of the Dutch broadcasting agency NOS released an investigative news report on Vallyon as a result of a breakup between the Dutch Foundation for Higher Learning and the International group.
-The report states that several new victims have come forward, one of them being only 6 years old during the abuse.
+The report states that several new victims had come forward, one of them being only 6 years old during the abuse.
 The article also says the Dutch Tax Authority has asked questions about illegal use of the ANBI status by Vallyon.
+Court records also indicate that Vallyon had prior offenses dating back to 1978.
+The presiding judge remarked on the lack of detailed information about these earlier incidents, stating that no one could provide specifics about their nature or extent.

 Retirement

 In December 2017, after 30 years of teaching at retreats, Vallyon retired at the age of 77.